Yudi/DiscordChatExporter/.docs/Scheduling-Linux.md

     # This will be used to create a unique filename for the exported chat
     # Otherwise, the file would be overwritten each time the script runs
     timestamp=$(date +"%Y-%m-%d-%H-%M-%S")
+    # Construct the output file path using the export folder, base filename, timestamp, and file extension
     output_file="${EXPORT_FOLDER}/${FILENAME}-${timestamp}.${FILE_EXTENSION}"

     echo "[INFO] Moving exported file to: $output_file"